gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 ab -n 10 -c 10 http://localhost:8080/api/db-long-query-job/5
 ```

-JPA also enables first level cache by default.
+JPA also enables first level cache by default inside a transactions/session.
+After transaction is done the entity is garbage collected.
+For cache across sessions use second level cache.

 {{% notice info "Note" %}}
 Always assume that you will run out of database connections due to a bad api and set connection timeout for both the connection pool and thread pool to prevent them from waiting forever to get connections.